noaa-ocs-hydrography/kluster/HSTB/kluster/docbuild/_sources/indepth/datastructures.rst.txt

 - input_datum - the datum descriptor for the raw navigation from the multibeam data
 - installsettings_XXXXXXXXXXX - the installation record in its raw form from the multibeam data, the XXXXXXXXXXX represents the time of the record in UTC seconds
 - kluster_version - the version of Kluster used to produce this data
+- kluster_convention - The sign convention for the 6 axes used in Kluster
 - max_lat - the maximum latitude from the Latitude variable that we get from the raw multibeam data
 - max_lon- the maximum longitude from the Latitude variable that we get from the raw multibeam data
 - max_x - the maximum easting that we get from the georeference process in Kluster